-One of the biggest challenges when creating a proper workspace is maximizing efficiency.
-There are dozens of ways to accomplish this – purging junk, designating locations for things, using planners – but one of the most effective methods is consolidation.
+Maximizing efficiency presents one of the biggest challenges when creating a proper workspace.
+Of the dozens of ways to accomplish this – purging junk, designating locations for things, using planners – one of the most effective methods is consolidation.
 If you can get a job done with one tool instead of three, do that.
 That’s where the best all-in-one printers come in.

 Large, bulky printers might be fine for an expansive corporate office, but if your workplace is small or you’re self-employed, you need to allocate your space strategically.
 One all-in-one printer is smaller than three separate devices, but keep in mind it can still be large.
 Research the dimensions and weight of your machine to make sure it will fit in your space before buying.